cpascual/scratches/README.md

 scratches
 =========

-This repo contains small Scratch programs that I created for fun and experimentation
+This repo contains small Scratch programs that I created for fun and experimentation.

+Hint: you can upload an .sb2 file directly to the [online scratch editor](https://scratch.mit.edu/projects/editor/) and run it there.

 Comet_simulation
 ----------------